willwade/MacroServerMac/README.md

 ##On your PC (the "Client")##
 Next, go to your PC with MindExpress (make sure its a recent version) and open [this jmm file](http://macroservermac.s3.amazonaws.com/keyboard_mac.jmm).

 For the first time you run this you will need to tell MindExpress where to send the keystrokes too.
 This means editing the page - and in particular the "On" button at the bottom left.
 Press F2 (Edit mode).
 Double click on the bottom left "On" button.
-In the bottom left panel, select the second item down titled "Windows Control: Start Sending"  and write in your mac's IP address.
+In the bottom left panel, select the second item down titled "Windows Control: Start Sending"  and write in your mac's IP address. ([Take a look at a screenshot of this which may help](http://i.imgur.com/q4HMJ5J.png)).
 Press OK.
 Exit out of Edit mode (Press F2 again) and you should now be set!

 Hit the "On" button and you will see it move to non-greyed out set of buttons.
 Clicking on them will send text to the mac.
 Note the Mouse icon in the top right which also allows you to control the Mouse.

 ## Running it as a service on a mac##
 If you have carried out the above and its gone well you possibly want to make the application run all the time on the mac.
 This is simple enough - [follow the instructions here](http://support.apple.com/kb/HT2602).
 I do recommend using this [silent MacroServer version for this purpose which you can download here](http://macroservermac.s3.amazonaws.com/MacroServerMacService.zip).